The North Carolina Registry of Unmet Needs

 The State Formula

 "Slots" are awarded bi-annually, but dependent on when the state budget is passed.
 Some awards will be temporarily held back for "emergency" awards during the year.
 The formula begins with 1 slot per 1,000 in the general population, similar to the electoral college.
-The county population is then divided by the population of the total catchment area. (for some MCOs, this may be only a few counties, for Cardinal, there are 20.)
-That percentage is then applied in each county toward the total number of slots/waivers in the catchment area.
+The county population is then divided by the population of the total catchment area. (for some MCOs, this may be only a few counties) That percentage is then applied in each county toward the total number of slots/waivers in the catchment area.

-Cardinal has (approximately) 3 million people and 3,531 of the 12,500 waivers allotted state-wide.
-In 2019 1292 children were on the wait list, 1990 adults were waiting.
+In 2019, 1292 children were on the wait list, 1990 adults were waiting.
 Each MCO is required to publish these numbers.